learn-co-curriculum/dsc-statistical-methods-in-pandas/README.md

 ## Introduction

-In this lesson you'll learn how to use some of the key summary statistics methods in Pandas.
+In this lesson, you'll learn how to use some of the key summary statistics methods in Pandas.

 ## Objectives: